darajava/klass-loader/README.md

 #

 ## About
-`klass-loader` is an improvment to CSS workflow and encapsulation in React.
-It enforces an opinionated, yet simple and non-obtrusive stucture of presentational components and corresponding stylesheets. `klass-loader` utilises `css-modules` to scope style rules and gives warnings when attempting to use a non-existent rule.
+`klass-loader` is an improvement to CSS workflow and encapsulation in React.
+It enforces an opinionated, yet simple and non-obtrusive structure of presentation components and corresponding stylesheets. `klass-loader` utilises `css-modules` to scope style rules and gives warnings when attempting to use a non-existent rule.

 ## Usage
 Once the loader is correctly installed, usage is as follows: